Office of the President

 About Dr. Rodney H. Mabry

-Dr. Rodney H. Mabry became the third president of The University of Texas at Tyler, appointed by the U.T.
+Dr. Rodney H. Mabry is the third president of The University of Texas at Tyler.
+He was appointed by the U.T.
 System Board of Regents, on July 1, 1998.

-President Mabry has served the field of higher education for 41 years.
-Prior to taking his post at UT Tyler, he was dean of the business college at the University of Tulsa (1994-1998).
+President Mabry has served the field of higher education for 42 years.
+Prior to joining UT Tyler, he was dean of the business college at the University of Tulsa (1994-1998).
 He was the department chair and professor of finance at Clemson University (1984-1994), and head of the department of economics and finance at the University of Louisiana-Monroe (1979-1984).
 He began his career on the economics faculty at Clemson (1973-1979) and, while there, served two years as a field research associate for the Brookings Institution in Washington, D.C.

 He has also served on the board of directors of the American Association of University Administrators (AAUA) and on several core committees of the American Association of State Colleges and Universities (AASCU), including representing Texas on AASCU's governmental affairs committee.
 He was also elected to the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).

 President Mabry currently serves on the boards of the Tyler Economic Development Council, Carter BloodCare, Discovery Science Place, Bishop T.K.
 Gorman Regional Catholic School and the Tyler Area Business Education Council.
 He is a former board member for the Alzheimer's Alliance of Smith County, United Way of Smith County, All Saints Episcopal School, East Texas Symphony Orchestra and Tyler-Smith County P-16 Council.

 President Mabry, a native of Kentucky, earned a bachelor's degree in economics from the University of Kentucky (1969) and a Ph.D. in economics from the University of North Carolina at Chapel Hill (1975).
 He also received a University Management Certificate from Carnegie Mellon University (1994).

-He and his wife Merle have two grown children, Brad and Patty, and seven grandchildren.
+Dr. Mabry is a native of Paducah, Kentucky and is married to Merle Mabry.
+They have two children, Brad and Patty, and six grandchildren.